eofreire/hri-metrics/README.md

 Keep outputs in dedicated results directories (e.g., results/run1/) to preserve reproducibility.

-## Metrics — short descriptions (ORT replaces OOR)

 - GOR (General Occurrence Rate): Frequency of gestures per referent (how often a gesture occurs for a specific referent across participants).
 - ORT (Occurrence Rate by Time): Measures the occurrence rate taking temporal exposure or interaction time into account (e.g., occurrences per unit time or normalized by exposure duration).
-ORT replaces the older OOR metric; see the header comments in `Octave Files/ort_func.m` for the exact formula used in this codebase.
 - VOR (Participant Occurrence Rate): Frequency normalized per participant (how often a participant used a given gesture).
 - Intuitiveness Level (IL):
   - IL: arithmetic mean of GOR, VOR, and ORT (no normalization).